amirmafzali/Neural_network-and-deep-learning_course/README.md

 # Neural_network-and-deep-learning_course

- I have implemented how the evaluation criterias will be if we change the resolution of cifar10 dataset and train , test the model base on it.
+How the evaluation criterias will be if we change the resolution of cifar10 dataset and train , test the model base on it?

 there is two approaches such as TOTV and TVTV.